 - A. OC LAFCO Apportionment Received at the beginning of the fiscal year.
-Amount is equal to the approved operating budget and is split three ways between the County, the Cities, and the Special Districts.
-Revenues should be recorded in the general fund (account 4000). - B. Project Contributions Contributions to be used for specific OCLAFCO projects.
-These revenues should be recorded in special revenue funds (account 4100). - C. Application and Processing Fees These revenues should be recorded in the general fund (account 4050). - D. Interest Income Interest on investments held by the County.
-Interest income is recorded in fund that earned the revenue (account 4200). - E. Other Income Miscellaneous revenues including copies of agenda packets, minutes, subscriptions, and meeting tapes (account 4150).
+Amount is equal to the approved operating budget and is split three ways among the County, the Cities, and the Special Districts.
+Revenues are recorded in the general fund. - B. Application and Processing Fees Provided by incoming project applications.